nim-lang/website/jekyll/_posts/2019-01-08-nim-in-2018-a-short-recap.md

 The biggest change introduced is that the `nil` state for strings and sequences is gone -- the default value for these are `""` and `@[]` (an empty string, and an empty sequence, respectively).
 This eliminates a major confusion-point for beginners, and make language more pleasant for everybody.

-Other notable additions include `func` as an alias for a procedure with no side effects, supporting `except` in the `export` statement, so called "for-loop macros", and much more.
+Other notable additions include `func` as an alias for a procedure with no side effects, supporting `except` in the `export` statement, so called "for-loop macros", and more.

 ## Hacktoberfest